hyp3rlinx/PSTrojanFile/README.md

 # PSTrojanFile
 Windows PowerShell Filename Code Execution POC

-Dusted off and improved: <br>
+Since it still works, I dusted off and made minor improvements: <br>
 1) Execute a remote DLL using rundll32
-2) Execute an unintended secondary PS1 script or hidden text-file
+2) Execute an unintended secondary PS1 script or local text-file (can be hidden)
 3) Updated the PS1 Trojan Filename Creator Python3 Script

 First reported to Microsoft back in 2019 yet remains unfixed as of the time of this writing. <br>